ob1dev/Sitecore-Azure-PowerShell/README.md

 This repository contains a set of PowerShell cmdlets for developers and administrators to deploy Sitecore solutions.

-# Getting Started
+## Requirements

 It is very easy to get started with Sitecore.Azure module to deploy Sitecore databases to Microsoft Azure.

-## Requirements:
+You just need the following components and 10 minutes of your time.

 - A work or school account / Microsoft account and a Microsoft Azure subscription with the following Azure services enabled:
   - Azure Resource Group
   - Azure Storage